 Putting it all together

 Picture a typical web application.
-Here is what full, standards-based application monitoring looks like with a single Glouton agent on the host (or as a DaemonSet in Kubernetes):
+Full, standards-based application monitoring with a single Glouton agent looks like this:

 1. Metrics — the app exposes a Prometheus /metrics endpoint (request rate, latency histograms, error counters).
 Glouton scrapes it and you alert with PromQL.